rhart211/getAlarms/README.md

 # getAlarms

 ## Introduction
-The main purpose of this tool is to list and count the number of times each configured alarm has been triggered in McAfee ESM.
+The main purpose of this tool is to list and count the number of times each configured alarm in McAfee ESM has been triggered.

 ## Dependencies
 Requires [requests](https://github.com/requests/requests)